Vaccination, worming & Microchip

 You will receive confirmation of registration via email with Central Animal Records with a printable certificate for your records.

-Your kitten will be covered under Trupanion Insurance for 30 days, effective immediately after leaving Zayenah cattery.
+Your kitten has been covered under Pet Cover Insurance for 6 weeks, effective 72 hours after leaving Zayenah cattery.

 We use wood pellet litters in OzPet or CatMate sieve litter trays.
 We use CatMate litter, though there are various other brands readily available online or in pet shops such as CatMate/HorseMate and Kitter.